rwaUSD: Overcollateralizing

 Later on, we plan to whitelist and support different types of tokenized RWAs as collateral, with different collateralization ratios.

 It works fairly simply: The user deposits whitelisted assets as collateral into a smart contract called vault, allowing them to mint and withdraw RWAs.
-In order to avoid liquidation, vaults must maintain a required (HF) determined by our data-driven risk model.
+In order to avoid liquidation, vaults must maintain a required Health Factor (HF) determined by our data-driven risk model.

 The protocol is implemented as a set of smart contracts.